Skip to Content

 This recipe is really simple and relies on ingredients that I pretty much always have at home.

-All are far easier and quicker to make than you think.
-None of them takes longer than 25 minutes from start to finish!
+All are far easier and quicker to make than you think, and none of them takes longer than 25 minutes from start to finish!

 Overhead Chinese stir-fried beef in oyster sauce with fresh chilli and rice.